Xriuk/NeatMapper/src/NeatMapper/README.md

-This way each element is matched with a corresponding element of the destination collection, if found and a `IMergeMap<TSource, TDestination>` is defined it is merged together, otherwise it is removed and a new element is added to the collection using `INewMap<TSource, TDestination>`.
+This way each element is matched with a corresponding element of the destination collection, if found and a `IMergeMap<TSource, TDestination>` is defined it is merged together, otherwise a new element is added to the collection using `INewMap<TSource, TDestination>`.

 ```csharp